 I broke down. “”Well there was one incident where a previous employee had residual access after getting new privileges…but that was corrected immediately!”

 The security officer shot a look a the CISO.
 “Okay yeah, we remember that.
 Okay, good.
-Okay Security Engineer, thank you for your time and your insight.
+Okay Luke, thank you for your time and your insight.
 This is going to help us better prepare for the ISO 27001.
 We will keep in touch if needed.”

 I got up and left.

 The whole ordeal may have been a bit nerve wracking, but while studying for the CISSP, I realized what just happened.
 My interrogation/interview was part of the role of the information security officer, and one of their jobs is to prepare the company (and it's employees) for security audits.